mhistiak3/audiobook-site/README.md

 # 🎧 Audiobook Player

 A minimal, modern audiobook player built with Next.js that transforms YouTube playlists into an immersive listening experience.
-Now with **Supabase cloud sync** and **PWA support**!

 ## ✨ Features

 ### 🎯 New Features (December 2025)